kuntal-bhowmick/MoA_Prediction_Kaggle_Hackathon/README.md

 ### Models :
 #### 1. TabNetRegressor :
 #### 2. DeepLearning :
-I have created a DL model consisting of 3 layers where each of these layers are made of DropOut, BatchNorm and WeightNorm with couple of dense layers.
+I have created a DL model consisting of 3 layers where each of these layers are made of DropOut, BatchNorm and WeightNorm with dense layers.
+I have saved these models after training and inferenced them again for prediction on test dataset.

 ### Loss function :
 I have used Log Loss as the loss function in this competition.